 Charles Holland, who died on this day in 1989 at the age of 81, has been criminally almost forgotten except among cycling historians and the few fans left who were fortunate enough to have seen him race.
 He deserves much more because, with Bill Burl, he was the first British rider to ride in a Tour de France, competing in 1937.

-Considering the thinly (and sometimes, not at all) veiled dislike the French organisers and fans often displayed towards riders from other European nations (due to some peculiarity in the French temperament, prior to Lance Armstrong riders from elsewhere - such as Abdel-Kader Zaaf, an Algerian, and the African-American Marshall Taylor - were very popular), Holland and Burl were welcomed with open arms: in an interview towards the end of his life, Holland still remembered how he had received a polite and warm response to his application to ride and that the organisers offered to pay all of their costs.
+Considering the thinly (and sometimes, not at all) veiled dislike the French organisers and fans often displayed towards foreign riders, Holland and Burl were welcomed with open arms - Holland still remembered how he had received a polite and warm response to his application to ride and that the organisers offered to pay all of their costs when he was interviewed towards the end of his life.
 But then, it almost didn't happen: in June, he caught his foot in a rabbit hole and fell, snapping a collar bone that had only recently healed following a crash at a track in Wembley earlier in the year.
-News of his accident reached France and was misunderstood, the two riders being somewhat to surprised to read in L'Auto just a fortnight before the race was to begin that neither of them would now be riding.
+News of his accident reached France and were misunderstood, the two riders being somewhat to surprised to read in L'Auto just a fortnight before the race was to begin that neither of them would now be riding.
 They contacted Henri Desgrange for clarification and must have been very relieved the next day when he sent a telegram informing them that he was very happy to confirm their places.

 On Stage 14c (the last of three stages on that one day), he punctured and, when he'd fitted his replacement tubular tyre, discovered that the seal in his pump had perished in the hot sun and left him unable to pressurise the tyre more than halfway, so he had to keep his speed low.
 Soon, he had two more punctures.
-He remembered that a crowd of spectators - he believed them to be local peasant farmers - crowded around him and tried to cheer him on but none could help further than that.
+He remembered that a crowd of spectators, peasants, crowded around him and tried to cheer him on but none could help further than that.
 The local priest brought him a bottle of cold beer which he gladly accepted and drank, assuming that his Tour was over.
 Then, a miracle - somebody showed up with a tyre for him, but when he fitted it he was in such a hurry to inflate it that he bent the piston rod of his pump, rendering it useless.
 The peasants managed to find another one and the tyre was eventually inflated, but turned out to be such a loose fit on the wheel that the bike could not be ridden.
 Once again the peasants brought salvation, finding another tyre which turned out to be a better fit and he could finally set off - but he knew that he was now so far behind that he stood little chance of doing well.
-He recalled flagging down a press vehicle and asking for a lift to the finish, but they tried to persuade him not to give up and grabbed his jersey to pull him along.
+He recalled flagging down a press vehicle and asking for a lift to the finish, but they tried to persuade him from giving up and grabbed his jersey to pull him along.
 "I did not wish to finish this great race unless it was by my own efforts," he later said and finally, having ridden more than 3,200km, he called it a day and abandoned the race.
 No other British riders would enter for almost two decades.

 The Second World War brought the Tour and most European events to a temporary close and, by the time it was over, Holland was both too old to continue as a professional and prevented by the arcane rules of the day to return to amateur competition.
-He used the money he had won as a rider to set himself up as a newsagent, started playing golf (at which he became quite successful) and rarely, if ever, mentioned his previous career.
-His two daughters, Nina and Frances, had seen some of his trophies but had no idea who their father had once been until 1962 when they joined him at a function at the Royal Albert Hall, where he was recognised and invited up onto the stage to stand alongside Louison Bobet, Jacques Goddet and Brian Robinson, the man who had become the first British rider to win a Tour stage in 1958.
-In 2007, 18 years after he had died, they discovered a suitcase in the loft.
+He used the money he had won as a rider to set himself up as a newsagent, started playing golf, at which he became quite successful, and rarely, if ever, mentioned his previous career.
+His two daughters, Nina and Frances, had seen some of his trophies but had no idea who their father had once been until 1962 when they attended a function at the Royal Albert Hall and he was invited up onto the stage to stand alongside Louison Bobet, Jacques Goddet and Brian Robinson, the man who had become the first British rider to win a Tour stage in 1958. in 2007, 18 years after he had died, they discovered a suitcase in the loft.
 Inside it were letters from fans, photographs and articles clipped from newspapers and magazines, medals and the jerseys from the Olympic Games in 1932 (when he won a bronze) and in 1936 (when he once saw Hitler pass underneath in an open-topped Mercedes as he rode over, musing in later life that had he only have had a brick he could have altered the course of history) and, most poignant of all, the jersey he wore in his Tour de France.

 |The memorial to Jacques Goddet, high up on|

-Jacques Marinelli was born on this day in 1925 in Blanc-Mesnil.
+Jacques Marinelli, born on this day in Blanc-Mesnil in 1925.
 In adulthood, he stood just 1.62m tall and as a child, he had been so thin that his mother tried to persuade him to take up the accordion rather than cycling.
 Luckily, like good teenagers everywhere, he took no heed of parental advice and got a bike.